Get the Training You Need

 If you or your employee(s) hold a 24-Hr.
 EM385 Fall Protection Competent Person certificate (or equivalent refresher certificate) with Honeywell within the past two years, you have the following options to refresh.

-It is the responsibility of the employer to certify their employee as competent [based off OSHA 1926.503(b)].
+It is the responsibility of the employer to certify their employee as competent [based on OSHA 1926.503(b)].
 Becoming a competent person is a two-step process.

 We offer a 16-Hr.
 Fall Protection Competent Person training that would meet the regulatory requirements.
 Additionally, if you are new to the safety field and will be responsible for the annual inspection of the company’s personal fall arrest systems, we offer a third day (8-Hr.) class which will give you a focused day of hands-on inspection.